 Biology at Western is an exciting, dynamic and broad-ranging subject that addresses the complexity of living organisms and encompasses topics such as the role of specific genes in embryo development, flowering or behaviour, and broad-scale interactions between organisms in ecosystems and the environment.

 Chemistry is the study of the elemental composition, structure, properties and reactivity of atoms and molecules.
 From the simplest gaseous element to complex structures such as proteins, chemistry impacts all aspects of everyday life.
 Chemists strive to understand and control the fundamental structure-property relationships of molecules.
 Building on this foundational knowledge they develop new materials for applications in areas such as life and health sciences, pharmaceuticals, nanoscience, electronics and next generation environmental initiatives (fuel cell and solar panel technology for example).

-Earth Science at Western focusses on addressing the structure and dynamic character of the Earth's interior, the evolution of life and our ever changing climate, the formation and geology of our planet and its relation to other bodies in the solar system, and the occurrence and management of the precious natural resources on which our twenty-first century society depends.
+Earth Science at Western focusses on addressing the structure and dynamic character of the Earth's interior, the evolution of life and our ever-changing climate, the formation and geology of our planet and its relation to other bodies in the solar system, and the occurrence and management of the precious natural resources on which our twenty-first century society depends on.

 Mathematics is the rigorous study of quantity, structure, space and change. which appear in all forms of scientific inquiry.
 Western Science examines several areas of contemporary mathematics including algebra, analysis and analytic geometry, homotopy theory, and noncommutative geometry.

-The analysis of big data through mathematical and probability modelling allows us to answer the questions facing all aspects of society.
-Stastical & Actuarial Science scholars are leading efforts to create predictive models adressing issues in finance, healthcare and environment and sustainability.
+The analysis of big data through mathematical and probability modeling allows us to answer the questions facing all aspects of society.
+Statistical & Actuarial Science scholars are leading efforts to create predictive models addressing issues in finance, healthcare and environment and sustainability.